arturscheiner/ookly/README.md

 # ook
-ook is a small program writen in golang that makes easy to provision a kubernetes cluster.
+ook is a small program writen in golang that makes easy to provision a kubernetes cluster..